nebrius/reduxology/README.md

 1. [API](#api)
 1. [License](#license)

 Redux Wiring is a library that makes creating Redux-based React applications easier to create by automating a lot of the "wiring" required.
 In otherwords, this library automates and hides much of the boilerplate necessary in typical Redux apps.
+It also introduces a slightly tweaked model for actions and state, making them more symmetrical and evenly-abstracted.

 In practice, this library is a wrapper for `redux` and `react-redux` in your application, replacing the need to use them directly.

-Redux Wiring is a more-opinionated layer that sits on top of Redux (and React Redux) and removes the need for a lot of Redux biolerplate, at the expense of some flexibility.
-It also introduces a slightly tweaked model for actions.

 Since this module is still new, this README is written with the assumption that you already understand the concepts of [React](https://reactjs.org/), [Redux](https://redux.js.org/), and [React-Redux](https://react-redux.js.org/).
 If this library takes off, I will of course invest in creating better documentation.